-The session description is encoded in conformance with the session description protocol (SDP), however, embedded clients may make certain simplifying assumptions about the session description as specified in the following.
+The session description is encoded in conformance with the session description protocol (SDP), however, trunking gateways may make certain simplifying assumptions about the session description as specified in the following.
 It should be noted, that session descriptions are case sensitive per [4].

-SDP usage depends on the type of session, as specified in the "media" parameter:
+SDP usage depends on the type of session, as specified in the "media" parameter.

-- If the media is set to "audio", the session description is for an audio service, - If the media is set to "image", the session description is for an image service such as T.38 FAX relay.
+- If the media is set to "audio", the session description is for an audio service. - If the media is set to "image", the session description is for an image service such as FAX.